Bioengineering Research Group

 Grupa Badawcza Bioinżynierii_Tomasz Lipiński

-Upon returning to Poland, Dr. Lipiński joined the Wrocław Research Centre EIT+, where he worked on the interdisciplinary NAOMIS – BioSens project.
-His expertise includes immunochemistry, biochemistry, immunology, and microbiology.
-During his time at the University of Alberta, he worked on an innovative glycoconjugate vaccine against Candida albicans, designed for targeted action on dendritic cells and featuring self-adjuvanting properties.
+He has experience in immunochemistry, biochemistry, immunology, and microbiology.
+During his stay at the University of Alberta, he worked on an innovative glycoconjugate vaccine against Candida albicans, capable of targeted action on dendritic cells and possessing self-adjuvant properties.

 His team conducts research through interdisciplinary projects at the intersection of life sciences and nanotechnology.
 The biological research focuses on analyzing the activity of natural compounds, signal transduction pathways, and designing functional conjugates.
 The nanotechnology research covers biofunctionalization of nanoparticles and surfaces for applications as drug or vaccine carriers, the development of innovative nanophosphors for bioimaging, and more.